To,

 Statutory requirements are dynamic in nature and keeping up with HSE compliance is a foundational necessity for businesses to sustain and grow.
 We keep on assessing and updating our applicable statutory compliances which are being ensured through various internal and external mechanisms.

-All our manufacturing facilities across India including few functions at our Corporate Office are certified for ISO 14001:2015 (Environment Management System) and 45001:2018 (Occupational Health & Safety Management System).
-Two Manufacturing facilities and R&D Centre of the Company are also accredited with ISO 50001:2018 (Energy Management System).
+All of the Companys manufacturing facilities are certified for ISO 14001:2015 (Environment Management System) and 45001:2018 (Occupational Health & Safety Management System).
+Four Manufacturing facilities and R&D Centre of the Company are also accredited with ISO 50001:2018 (Energy Management System).

 FINANCE